gomezgoiri/CLIPS4Android/README.rst

 Debugging CLIPS on Android
 --------------------------

-The cleanest way to show messages from a native library in Android is by simply redirecting them (see `Redirecting NDK's stdout`_).
+The cleanest way to show messages from a native library in Android is by simply redirecting them (see `Redirecting stdout`_).
 However, this method didn't always work for me.
 That's why in #2 I forced CLIPS to show all its messages using Logcat (see `Logcat from native code`_).

-Redirecting NDK's stdout
+Redirecting stdout
 ************************

 CLIPS may throw *system exits*.